Cristiano Ronaldo returns to Man Utd: Will he be a success with Ole Gunnar Solskjaer's side?

 All the twists and turns of a summer-long transfer saga condensed into the space of a few days.
 Cristiano Ronaldo seemed destined for the Etihad Stadium but now an even more remarkable story is unfolding as he returns to Manchester United.

-It is 13 years since his departure.
-Thirteen years during which he has scored 551 goals in 572 appearances for Real Madrid and Juventus, adding four more Champions Leagues to the one he claimed with Manchester United and a whole lot more besides.
+It is 12 years since his departure.
+Twelve years during which he has scored 551 goals in 572 appearances for Real Madrid and Juventus, adding four more Champions Leagues to the one he claimed with Manchester United and a whole lot more besides.

 His return is a thrilling and emotive prospect for supporters.
 Ronaldo is still adored at Old Trafford, his name still sung in the terraces and his achievements still a source of considerable pride.